IS THE PRESENT DISPENSATION UNIQUE?

 In short, God had indeed hid His face from Israel, but He was still taking care of them so that Haman would not destroy them.

 And we read in Ezek.
-11:16, “…..Thus saith the Lord God, ‘Although I have cast them far off among the heathen, and although I have scattered them among the countries, yet will I be to them a little sanctuary in the countries where they shall come'”.
+11:16, “…..Thus saith the Lord God, ‘Although I have cast them (Israel) far off among the heathen, and although I have scattered them among the countries, yet will I be to them a little sanctuary in the countries where they shall come'”.

 Is God caring for Israel in the present lo-ammi period?
 We cannot be sure because Scripture does not tell us.
 But because there is no difference in the relationship of God to Israel in the Old and New Testament lo-ammi periods, I see no reason to believe that God is not protecting Israel from extinction as He did when Haman threatened to kill all Jews.
-For example I do no not think it is accidental that despite the fact that Jews were without a country for almost 2,000 years they still have their own language, and their own Bible, i.e. the Old Testament, and their own religion.
+For example I do not think it is accidental that despite the fact that Jews were without a country for almost 2,000 years they still have their own language, and their own Bible, i.e. the Old Testament, and their own religion.
 When one considers all the persecutions from Spain, Russia, Nazi Germany and most recently from the surrounding Arab countries, it is really quite remarkable that Israel did not become extinct.
 And when you add to that the large extent to which individual Jews have integrated themselves into the cultures of the countries to which they have been scattered, it is remarkable that Jews are still a race of people apart from all others.
 I believe that just as in the Old Testament when God still cared for Israel even though they were lo-ammi, so too He cares for Israel in the present lo-ammi period.

 In short, the difference between the Old and New Testament lo-ammi periods is not a difference in Israel’s relationship to God.
 That relationship is the same in the present lo-ammi period as it was in the Old Testament period.
+So the question remains, how is the present lo-ammi period unique?

 THE UNIQUE RELATIONSHIP OF ISRAEL TO THE NATIONS IN THE PRESENT DISPENSATION